DevKhalyd/rg_portfolio/README.md

 - Fix the counter name
 - Fix the HTML initialization
 - Review the same design should be present from the old version
+- Support multi-language
+- Add rules to firebase
+- Migrate to GoRouter
+- See if the barrier works as expected in home
+- Close the dialog if there is a navigation action
+- Change URL Strategy
+- Update the list of seach items by putting the selected item in purple color like chrome does when select a result
+- Add the DarkTheme
+- Mobile Web support
+- Add a message called Inspiration and add the README file context
+- Clock Project, migrate to rg portfolio as an animation project or just reference in the links using the Link widget (https://pub.dev/documentation/url_launcher/latest/link/Link-class.html)
+- Migrate the past animated projects to this portfolio
+- Add the new views at the initialization

 # Setup project